JohnPhm/ai201-project1-unofficial-guide-starter/README.md

      - What your final chunk count was across all documents -->

 **Chunk size:**
+Since we are using fixed size chunking, the chunk size would be around 512 tokens or roughly 350-400 words.
+This allows enough context to be included within each chunk but also prevents unneccessary and unrelated details to be included with each chunk.
 **Overlap:**
+The overlap found would be around 50-75 characters.
+This allows each chunk to have a decent amount of extra characters to capture enough context before being cut off.
 **Why these choices fit your documents:**
+I believe these choices fit my documents as my documents are not incredibly dense in information.
+This means that each chunk could be cut a little short and the meaning of the chunk will remain the same.
 **Final chunk count:**
+The final chunk total is 13.
+This number is a little low because of my web scraper not being able to scrape dynamic content found on certain websites.
 ---

 ## Embedding Model
+The embedding model used for this is all-MiniLM-L6-v2.
+This was chosen of its fast lightweight nature.
+If this were to be deployed to real users and cost wasn't a constraint, then a different model such as OpenAI text-embedding-3-large could be used as it is considered to be the best overall general-purpose model being able to perform all sorts of tasks while being cost efficient.
 <!-- Name the embedding model you used and explain your choice.
      Then answer: if you were deploying this system for real users and cost wasn't a constraint, what tradeoffs would you weigh in choosing a different model?